-Up and down the country on each December 1st the first doors are opened on a million ‘Sleeps till Santa’ calendars.
-The choice this year is huge.
-Believe it or not, you could be opening drawers or pulling back cardboard squares to reveal nail varnish, Play-doh, or components to build an FM radio.
-My favourite though has to be the ‘Drinks by the Dram’ Calendar available on Amazon for a shilling short of £10,000 – who wouldn’t want to start the day with a 60 year old Glenfarclas to accompany their coco pops?
-But don’t worry if you’re a traditionalist, there are still plenty of calendars out there that retain the true meaning of the holiday season and counting down the days with chocolate impressions of characters from Star Wars remains an option.
+Today is Advent Sunday – the countdown to Christmas has begun.
+And up and down the country on December, the first doors are opened on a million ‘Sleeps till Santa’ calendars.
+The choice gets ever greater.
+Believe it or not, this year you could be opening drawers or pulling back cardboard squares to reveal herbal teabags, individual jars of Bonne Maman jam, or pots of chilli sauce.
+My favourite though has to be the ‘Drinks by the Dram’ Calendar available once again on Amazon for a shilling short of £10,000 – who wouldn’t want to start the day with a 60 year old Glenfarclas to accompany their coco pops?
+But don’t worry if you’re a traditionalist, there are still plenty of calendars out there that retain the true meaning of the holiday season and counting down the days with chocolate impressions of characters from Peppa Pig remains an option.
 There’s no doubt about it, ‘It’s beginning to look a lot like Winterval’.

 The word Advent is derived from the Latin ‘adventis’ which is itself a translation of the Greek word ‘parousia’ which was often used to speak of the second coming of Christ.
 Traditionally, therefore, the advent season is that time of year when the church not only looks forward to remembering Jesus’ birth at Christmas but also anticipates his return at the end of history.
 In many households, as Christmas approaches, the excitement is, no doubt, beginning to build but, when all is said and done, for many Christmas is a huge anticlimax, a deeply unsatisfying time.
 I wonder why that might be.